tramebleue/fct-qgis/docs/README.md

 ### Commands

+* `make doc-toc` - Print YAML Table of content to be included in `mkdocs.yml` (when you add a new algorithm)
-* `mkdocs serve` - Start the live-reloading docs server.
+* `make doc-serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
+* `make doc-build` - Build the documentation site.
-* `mkdocs gh-deploy` - Deploy documentation on GitHub Pages.
+* `make doc-deploy` - Deploy documentation on GitHub Pages.
-* `mkdocs help` - Print this help message.
+* `make doc-clean` - Clean generated documentation and website.

 ### Activated Markdown Extensions